Nicholas-Lawson/City-Of-Champions-Web-Project/README.md

 # City Of Champions
 -Web Project by Nicholas Lawson

 Every year, different cities win championships in popular US sports.
 The city typically celebrates by throwing a parade for a winning team.
-This website will deem award a city the "City of Champions" award based off of the five most popular sports leagues.
+This website will deem award a city the "City of Champions" award based off of the most popular sports leagues.